ibm-cloud-docs/assistant/commands-sms.md

 ## Reserved context variables
 {: #commands-sms-context-variables}

-The following table describes the context variables that have special meaning in the context of the Twilio messaging integration.
+The following table describes the context variables that have special meaning in the context of the SMS with Twilio integration.
 They should not be used for any purpose other than the documented use.

 Table 2 describes the context variables that are set from your dialog.
 Table 3 describes the context variables that you can set by the phone integration.